MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

 By default, the names and descriptions of labels support a single language that is displayed to all users in your organization.
 You can add support for different languages by selecting the ones that you need, export your current label names and descriptions to a file, edit the file to supply your translations, and then import the file back into your Azure Information Protection policy.

-In addition to selecting a language, for many languages, you can also select locales.
+In addition to selecting a language, you can also often select a locale for a language.
 For example, Spanish supports numerous locales that include Latin America, Argentina, Bolivia, and Chile.

-When you publish the updated policy and users download it, the language that users see for their label names and tooltips is determined by the following logic:

-For the Azure Information Protection bar in Office apps:

-- When there is a direct match for the language and locale of their Office app, label names and descriptions display in that language and locale.

-- When there is a match for the language of their Office app but not a match for that language locale, label names and descriptions display in that language.

-- When there is no match for the language of their Office app, label names and descriptions display in the language you specified by default for all users.
-This language is typically English, which is the language used in the default policy.

-For the labels and tooltips that users see when they use right-click to classify and protect files or folders:

-- When there is a direct match for the language and locale of their operating system, label names and descriptions display in that language and locale.

-- When there is a match for the language of their operating system but not a match for that language locale, label names and descriptions display in that language.

-- When there is no match for the language of their operating system, label names and descriptions display in the language you specified by default for all users.
-This language is typically English, which is the language used in the default policy.
+Select the languages and locales that match your users' language setting for Office and Windows.
+These label names and descriptions then display in the Azure Information Protection bar in Office apps, and in the **Classify and protection - Azure Information Protection** dialog box, respectively.
+For more information about which language is chosen, see the [How the Azure Information Protection client determines the language to display](#how-the-azure-information-protection-client-determines-the-language-to- display) section on this page.

-To configure labels to display in different languages, use the following instructions.
+## To configure labels to display in different languages

 1. If you haven't already done so, in a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin, and then navigate to the **Azure Information Protection** blade.